2027 Palestinian presidential election: Attempts to resolve election issues

-2005 to 2009

-Candidates for 2008 and 2009
+Candidates

 In early June 2008, Fatah had renominated Abbas as its candidate for the next presidential elections, although reports in December had suggested that he would not run for a second term.
 Rumours emerged again on 28 October 2009 of Abbas not running for another term; and on 5 November 2009, he publicly announced his intention not to seek reelection, though he said he would stay until the next presidential election.